-Chateau du Glana St. Julien, Bordeaux producer, with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, information on wine making and terroir.
+Learn everything about Chateau du Glana St. Julien, Bordeaux producer, with wine tasting notes and wine with food pairing tips.
+Learn the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all the best Bordeaux Wine Producer Profiles

 Chateau du Glana History, Overviey

 Chateau du Glana dates back to 1870, when the Saint Julien estate was created.
 Prior to 1870, some of the vineyard was once a part of the neighboring Chateau Saint-Pierre.
 However, the modern era for the estate is much younger.
 That starts in 1961, when it was purchased by Gabriel Meffre.
 At the time of the purchase, Chateau du Glana was in a sad state of dilapidation.

 Only three hectares of vines remained planted.
 Everything needed a complete renovation, from the vineyards to the chateau, the cellars and all the wine making facilities.
 The renovations were completed in 1968.
 Chateau du Glana is not the only vineyard controlled by the owners, the Meffre family also own Chateau Lalande in St. Julien as well.